nephio-experimental/tko/USAGE.md

 ### Accessing the CLI

 The `tko` command is a straightforward client entry point into TKO.
-It provides CLI access to all the backend APIs over gRPC.
-Let's start by making sure you can use `tko` to access the API server.
+It provides CLI access to data backend over gRPC.
+Let's start by making sure you can use `tko` to access the data server.

 If you've installed natively then this should just work: